brgcode/compas_wood/README.md

+Joinery generation from IBOIS, EPFL.
 Currently the repository is maintained by Petras Vestartas.
-Joinery generation for IBOIS, EPFL.

 # compas_wood